Do you have digestive problems?

 We should know what it is like to be a little hungry, this is the time that the digestive fire is preparing to build power for the next meal, to burn, assimilate and transform.

 Three timely meals a day is giving Agni the time and space to complete its functions, with time for preparation of the next day.

 9 Chyawanprash between meals, click here for more information.
 Chyawanprash is superb for those that find themselves seeking to snack in the day, it helps to curb cravings and hunger, balances blood sugar levels, is good for all body types.
 It also increases our Ojas, immune system, with its main ingredient, the powerful Indian Gooseberry, the largest natural source of vitamin C. Click here for more information on this wonderful tonic.

 10 Moving the body in some form for thirty minutes at least 3 times a week can help balance Agni function.

 Yoga asana/posture practice is to balance Agni.
 The folding, bending and stretching of the joints and the centre of the body increase Agni and remove toxicity from joints and digestive system.

 Digestive problems?
-Not any more! contact Marie for a consultation on your diet and lifestyle for more clarity!
-0861778369
+Not any more! contact Kelly Marie for a consultation on your diet and lifestyle for clarity of what is the most important to be address for internal balance and complete whole functioning 0861778369

 If you have questions, do please ask, and I will try to clarify a very in depth subject.